ngernyi/UMHACK2024/README.md

 # Creating AI Assistants
 To perform data extraction, assistants are created using OpenAI's API.
 These assistants are trained to understand instructions and extract relevant financial data from PDF files.

-# Connecting Backend and Frontend using Flask
+# Connecting Backend and Frontend using Flask and AJAX
-After the data are extracted from the backend, they are sent to the frontend using FLASK
+After the data are extracted from the AI assistants, the data are sent to the frontend from backend using FLASK, specifically using 'action' and 'method' to complete the connection between frontend and backend.
+On the other hand, when frontend have data that needed to transfer to backend, AJAX from JavaScript will be utilized.

-#
+# Data Storage
+Wherever data that needed to be saved, it will be saved into JSON format.